Ovizro/Kola/README.md

 Let's image a simple situation, where you want to create some small files.
 Manual creating is complex and time-consuming.
 Here is a way to solve that.
 We can use a single kola file to write all my text.
 Then use commands to devide these text in to different files.

+Let us start with a kola file:

 ```
+## This is the file `makefiles.kola`

 #file "hello.txt" encoding("utf-8")
 Hello world!
 And there are all my friends.